ventr1c/ventr1c.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a third-year PhD student in [the College of Information Sciences and Technology](https://ist.psu.edu/) at [The Pennsylvania State University](https://www.psu.edu/).
 My advisors are [Prof. Suhang Wang](https://suhangwang.ist.psu.edu/) and [Prof. Xiang Zhang](https://faculty.ist.psu.edu/xzz89/).
 I received my bachelor degree of engineering in Computer Science from [Huazhong University of Sciences and Technology](http://english.hust.edu.cn/) in 2021.
-My research interests lie in data mining, graph neural networks and trustworthy machine learning.
+My research interests lie in large language models, graph learning, trustworthy AI, and their intersections.

 ## News
 <!-- ====== -->